 century, but some kinds are much older.
 Because they also act as subjects in the public domain, this domain becomes ever more important (chapter 2).

 Associations are subjects in all relation frames

-themselves with the association, socializing them.
+with the association, socializing them.
 In a household any member should feel at home.
 As a metaphor this is also stated about other associations.
 Immigrants are supposed to do their utmost to struck root in their new country.
-This is no less true
+This is no less true for new

 The increasing relevance of professionals

 in an association is restricted to members of the association (and to the objects possessed by the association) and within the association by the freedom and responsibility of the members of the association, especially if these are professionals.
 The growing

 number of professional specialists is a condition for the diversification of social groups.
 Quite often, associations are formed by professionals sharing a common goal.
 In a differentiated civil society, both associations and professionals qualified by one

 of the normative relation frames play a decisive part, as will be argued in due course.

 the supposition that character types of associations, conceived of as sets of normative principles (and sometimes natural laws), are recognizable constant factors in human culture and civilization.
 In contrast, the norms determining the characters

 of concrete associations are formed in history, and are therefore culturally different.